-When you study for an MBA in Accounting, you can expect to take several different advanced courses in a broad range of subject areas that revolve around business, according to GMAT.
+When you pursue an MBA in accounting online, you can expect to take several different advanced courses in a broad range of subject areas that revolve around business, according to GMAT.
 Many of these courses will likely include:

 But because your concentration is in accounting, you will also take the more focused accounting curriculum in addition to the core requirements, including some of the following courses:

 There is no one-size-fits-all model for a graduate education.
-Many programs come in various forms, each with its own benefits.
+Advanced degree programs come in various forms, each with its own benefits.
 Here are some of the most common questions you should ask when researching your MBA in accounting:

-A typical master’s degree program can often be completed within two years if you choose to study full time.
+You can typically earn your MBA in accounting online within two years if you choose to study full time.
 Accelerated programs are also available to help you finish more quickly.

 Online master’s degree programs tend to offer flexibility that is suitable for part-time study.
 This will likely extend your time to completion, but it can allow you to study while fulfilling your familial, social, and professional obligations.